 The articles penned down on the visual theme are plenty, and so are the photo editors and graphic design apps available to help you create visual content.

-When combined with a powerful social media content curator and scheduler like DrumUp, these apps can exponentially boost your social media and content marketing efforts (FYI, one of DrumUp’s latest features also lets you add Emojis and Gifs in addition to images).
+When combined with a powerful social media content curator and scheduler like DrumUp, these apps can exponentially boost your social media and content marketing efforts (FYI, one of DrumUp’s latest features also lets you add Emojis and Gifs in addition to images, and we also recently added a graphic design tool within the app).
+You can use DrumUp‘s graphic design tool to make simple changes to stock images, like adding objects and quotes.

 To help you choose which one best suits you current needs, I’ve decided to create a complete list of visual tools for all purposes (image editing, colors, fonts and video).